Learning Novel Objects Continually Through Curiosity: Curiosity-Driven Online Learning

 For classification of images from all the classes seen so far, CBCL-PR trains a shallow neural network composed of a linear layer trained with a softmax loss on examples from the current increment and pseudo-exemplars of the old classes (pseudorehearsal).
 Pseudo-exemplars are not real exemplars of a class, rather they are generated based on the class statistics to best resemble the actual exemplars.

-CBCL-PR uses each of the centroids $c_i^y$ and covariance matrices $\sigma_i^y$ of class $y$ to generate a set of pseudo-exemplars.
-First a multi-variate Gaussian distribution is created using the centroid as the mean and the corresponding covariance matrix.
-The Gaussian distribution is then sampled to generate the same number of pseudo-exemplars as the total number of exemplars represented by the centroid/covariance matrix pair $c_i^y$,$\sigma_i^y$.
+CBCL-PR uses each of the centroids $c_i^y$ and covariance matrices $\sigma_i^y$ of class $y$ as parameters of a Gaussian distribution.
+The Gaussian distribution is sampled to generate the same number of pseudo-exemplars as the total number of exemplars represented by the centroid/covariance matrix pair $c_i^y$,$\sigma_i^y$.
 This process leads to a total of $N_y$ number of pseudo-exemplars for class $y$.
 In this way, the network is trained on $N_y$ number of examples for each class $y$ in each increment.
 For classification of a test image, the feature vector $x$ of the image is first generated using the feature extractor.
 Next, this feature vector is passed through the shallow network to produce a predicted label $y^*$.